 Both of us are extremely close to our seven nieces and nephews, ranging in ages 4 to 19.
 We play an active role in the lives of our nieces and nephews from changing their diapers to seeing their kindergarten holiday recitals, from helping with school projects to moving them into their dorm rooms.
 We continue to be involved in their development and can’t wait to do the same by raising our child in the community we too were raised in.

 We encourage them all to try new things and learn from their experiences.
 For the past few years, we have taken the teenagers on weekend getaways without their parents so they can explore the world as adults.
 We also host family slumber parties during the summertime where we project movies outdoors.
-Last summer’s movies included Grease, Moana, and episodes of I Love Lucy.
+Last summer’s movies included The Wizard of Oz, Moana, and episodes of I Love Lucy.
 All our family members excitedly await for our child to join in the fun of family movie night.